OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:14

 You are the light of the whole world.
-A city situated on a hill cannot be hidden.
+A city stood on a hill cannot be hidden.

 ## Matthew 5:15